ajstafford/ytsum/README.md

 - **Channel Management**: Follow YouTube channels and automatically track new videos
 - **Transcript Fetching**: Automatically fetch transcripts for new videos
 - **AI Summarization**: Generate concise summaries with key takeaways using OpenRouter (Claude, GPT, Llama, etc.)
+- **Web Interface**: Modern web UI accessible from any device on your network
 - **Terminal UI**: Beautiful TUI for managing channels, viewing summaries, and checking run history
 - **Daily Automation**: Systemd service for automatic daily checks
 - **Run History**: Track all processing runs with detailed statistics